 FLEGT VPA Partners in EU Timber Trade 2014 to 2016

-Public comments are invited on the draft IMM report which updates key forest resource and trade data contained in the IMM Baseline Report and summarises VPA Partner market trends between 2014 and 2016.
+This report updates key forest resource and trade data contained in the IMM Baseline Report and summarises VPA Partner market trends between 2014 and 2016.
 The report aims to establish the baseline conditions for entry into the EU market of FLEGT licensed timber.
 Recognising that the first ever FLEGT licenses were issued by Indonesia in November 2016, the report includes additional commentary on the prospects for Indonesian timber in the EU market.
 The report also provides information on the status of EUTR implementation and the market position of FLEGT licensing in relation to private sector legality verification and certification initiatives.
 The report concludes with recommendations for future monitoring by IMM and FLEGT-related communication.
-Comments should be sent by email to firstname.lastname@example.org before 30 September 2017.

 • Summary Report